A Gleason solution model for row contractions: Model maps for CCNC row partial isometries

-\begin{eg}{ (Frostman Shifts)} As in Example \ref{Gleg}, suppose that $X$ is any extremal Gleason solution for $\scr{H} (b)$, where $b \in \scr{S} _d (\J , \K)$ is strictly contractive on the ball (recall this equivalent to assuming $b(0)$ is a strict contraction), but we do not assume that $b(0) =0$.
-In this case, $X$ is not a row partial isometry, but it is still CCNC by Example \ref{GSCCNC} so that we can consider the isometric-purely contractive decomposition $X = V -C$ of $X$, and we calculate the characteristic function, $b_V$, of the CCNC partial isometric part, $V$, of $X$.
+Suppose that $X$ is any extremal Gleason solution for $\scr{H} (b)$, where $b \in \scr{S} _d (\J , \K)$ is purely contractive on the ball, but we do not assume that $b(0) =0$.
+Recall that $b$ is purely contractive on the ball if and only if for any $z \in \B ^d$, $\| b (z) g \| < \| g \|$ for all $g \in \J$, \emph{i.e.} $b(z)$ is a pure contraction.
+It is further not difficult to show, as in \cite[Proposition V.2.1]{NF}, that if $b(z)$ is a pure contraction for $z\in \B ^d$, then so is $b(z) ^*$.
+In particular, both defect operators $D_{b(0)}, D_{b (0) ^* }$ are injective and have dense ranges, \emph{i.e.} they are quasi-affinities.
+In the case where $b(0) \neq 0$, $X$ is not a row partial isometry, but it is still CCNC by Lemma \ref{GSCCNC} so that we can consider the isometric-purely contractive decomposition $X = V -C$ of $X$, and we calculate the characteristic function, $b_V$, of the CCNC partial isometric part, $V$, of $X$.

-Since $X$ is extremal, is not a projection, but it is clear that $\ran{D_{X^*}}$ is equal to the range of the projection: so that